RRPWeb/rrp-web-api/README.md

 - controllers : first layer to recieve request and send it to service layer
 - services : holds business logic
 - repositories : code to do some database operation
+- clients : code to connect with some external apis
+- config : comfig params

+spec.yml : The openAPI3 spec for the API
+server.js : Starting point of the project